How to replace a log splitter flexible pump coupler

-This DIY repair guide explains how to replace the flexible pump coupler on a log splitter.
-The flexible pump coupler connects the engine drive shaft to the hydraulic pump.
+This DIY repair guide explains how to replace the flexible log splitter pump coupler.
+The hydraulic pump coupling connects the engine drive shaft to the hydraulic pump.
 The coupler is designed to break if the hydraulic pump seizes up, protecting the engine from damage.
-The pump coupler deteriorates over time, causing vibration and noise when the hydraulic pump is running.
-If the flexible pump coupler breaks or the coupler is worn, use the manufacturer-approved replacement part to install a new one.
+The log splitter pump coupler deteriorates over time, causing vibration and noise when the hydraulic pump is running.
+If the log splitter hydraulic pump coupling breaks or the coupler is worn, use the manufacturer-approved replacement part to install a new one.

 Use these steps to replace the flexible pump coupler on Craftsman, MTD and Troybilt log splitters.